Polynomial Potential Inflation in the ACT Era: From CMB to Primordial Black Holes: Polynomial potential inflation and ACT results

-Combing Eqs. \eqref{vphi2}-\eqref{nsr}, the dimensionless parameters $a_1$ and $a_2$ can be analytically expressed by $n_s$ and $r$.
-Note that the expression actually includes $\phi_*$, which corresponds to the pivot scale (e.g., $k=0.002 {\rm Mpc}^{-1}$) exciting horizon.
+Combining Eqs. \eqref{srpara}-\eqref{vphi2}, the dimensionless parameters $a_1$ and $a_2$ can be analytically expressed by $n_s$ and $r$.
+Note that the expression actually includes $\phi_*$, which corresponds to the pivot scale exiting horizon.
 However, the shift of the inflaton does not alter the form of the inflaton potential.
 As a result, the only change is that the dimensionless parameters undergo a rescaling.
 Therefore, we can arbitrarily choose the value of $\phi_*$.
-For simplicity, we set $\phi_*=0$ thereafter.
-Thus, we obtain the following expressions which are determined by $n_s$ and $r$
+Without loss of generality, we set $\phi_*=0$ thereafter.
+We obtain the following expressions which are determined by $n_s$ and $r$